ManageIQ/manageiq/tools/pg_inspector/readme.md

 pg_inspector readme
 ===================

-pg_inspector is a tool to inspect ManageIQ process caused deadlock or long time blocking in PostgreSQL. pg_inpector inspects database in four steps.
-You can run `pg_inspector.rb -h` to see all steps, which are displayed in `Operations` section.
-For each step, you can see its specific options by `pg_inspector.rb operation -h`.
+pg_inspector is a tool to inspect database locks originating from ManageIQ processes. pg_inpector does this in four steps.
+Run `pg_inspector.rb -h` to see each of the steps.
+For each step, see its specific options by running pg_inspector.rb operation `-h`.

 Automatically run all steps
 ---------------------------

 Run `schedule_server_dump.sh` to dump server information in a daily basis.
-Then when block happens, run `inspect_pg.sh` to run step 1, 3 and 4 together, and collect all output into `pg_inspector_output.tar.gz`.
-For details for each step, see below.
+Then when a database lock problem happens, run `inspect_pg.sh` to run step 1, 3 and 4 together, and collect all output into `pg_inspector_output.tar.gz`.
+For details of each step, see below.

 Step 1: dump active connections to YAML file
 --------------------------------------------

-Run `pg_inspector.rb connections`, and will dump current `pg_stat_activity` to a YAML file.
+Run `pg_inspector.rb connections`, and it will dump current `pg_stat_activity` to a YAML file.
 It will also dump `pg_locks`.
-Database password should be given in either a file using `-f` option or PGPASSWORD environment variable.
+The database password should be provided using the file `-f` option or a PGPASSWORD environment variable.

 Examples:
 ```